XanaduAI/colours/README.md

 assert clean_text == "Hello, Red World!" # True

 # Rainbow colours
-clrs = [c for c in Colour if "bold" not in c.value and c.value != "default"] message = "Hello!
+clrs = [c for c in Colour if isinstance(c.value, str) and "bold" not in c.value and c.value != "default"] message = "Hello!
 This is a message written in cycling rainbow colours for each word.".split() n = len(clrs)
 Colour.print(*(clrs[i % n](word) for i, word in enumerate(message)))